INTO-CPS-Association/fm_dt_tutorial_2021/README.md

 Shows the ability to visualize possible traces generated from verification.

-The test calls the Maestro CLI with the[master model file](./demos/visualize_traces/masterModel.conf).
+The test calls the Maestro CLI with the [master model file](./demos/visualize_traces/masterModel.conf).

 As there is introduced an error in the algorithm in the mater model file, this call returns a video file that visualizes the traces.